 It is vital to have good holiday insurance for a trip to India.
-It will be necessary should you fall ill, and many tourists do on their first visit.
+It will be necessary should you fall ill.

 Moreover, there are any number of things that can go wrong while you’re away, and good travel insurance can make sure you’re protected in the event of loss or theft to belongings and cancellations to flights or bookings.